 What Does SEER Mean?

-In technical terms, a seasonal energy efficiency ratio is a coefficient of performance that measures the ratio between an air conditioner’s cooling output in British thermal units (BTU) and the energy it uses in watts (W) per hour.
+In technical terms, a seasonal energy efficiency ratio is a coefficient of performance that measures the ratio between an air conditioner’s cooling output in British thermal units (BTU) and the energy it uses in watts (W) per hour (or watt-hours).
 This is related to the energy efficiency ratio (EER), which is provided by the manufacturer.

 But the SEER takes into account a range of outside temperatures to measure how the system will perform under real-time conditions.
 A higher SEER reflects better energy efficiency when the AC system is operating in your home.

 Higher SEER ratings mean better energy efficiency.
+In many places, it’s mandated that air conditioners can’t have anything lower than a 13 SEER rating.
 Here in Texas, the legally mandated minimum for any system installed after January 2015 is 14 SEER.
 However, there are many air conditioners that can exceed it.

 For example, ductless air conditioners and heat pumps can reach 33 SEER.
 That’s thanks to their advanced technology and elimination of leaks in the duct system.
 Standard central air conditioners with ducts have maximum SEER ratings that are somewhat lower, in part because they lose some of their cooling power to duct leaks.